Butterflies of North Carolina:

 AbundanceABUNDANCE: Common to locally abundant in the Mountains, being more common in the northern Mountains than near GA.
 In the Piedmont, fairly common to locally common along the northern tier of counties east to Halifax County; however, it is uncommon in the central Piedmont, being especially scarce in the southeastern Piedmont, where it is perhaps absent as a breeding species in a few counties.
 It is essentially just a stray/vagrant, however, in the Coastal Plain, as there have not been "repeatable" sightings at any location where initially seen.

-FlightFLIGHT PERIOD: A single brood, but an extensive spread of dates; mid-May to mid-October, rarely later.
+FlightFLIGHT PERIOD: A single brood, but an extensive spread of dates; early or mid-May to mid-October, rarely later.
 Whether the peaks and valleys shown on the flight charts are real is not known, but there does seem to be a "burst" of flight activity for the first month of the flight period.
 It is suspected that some aestivation of individuals occurs in midsummer, especially in July.

 HabitatHABITAT: This is an open-country species, being most common in meadows, especially along streams through pastures, in the Mountains.
 It is also found in various weedy fields, clearcuts, thickets, woodland borders, and (less commonly) in woodland openings.